In this section:

 If you’ve taken a photograph of something yourself and want to use it, again, be careful.
 It is a complex area.
 If it’s a statue or image in a public, open space you are generally free to do so and use it.
 But this is not necessarily the case for instance with all temples, synagogues and churches, particularly inside.
 Ask to find out what the guidelines are.
 In most museums you can’t take pictures, partly for commercial reasons but also because the flash can be damaging.

-If there are other people in the photograph get their permission to use it.
+If there are other people in the photograph, get their permission to use it.
 Broadly, in public places there is no right to privacy, so you can take photos without asking.
 The same applies in private places where you have the permission of the landowner or the landowner has stated no restrictions on photography.
-If someone though does not wish to be photographed, or not to have their photograph published, it is best to respect their wishes.
+Though, if someone does not wish to be photographed, or not to have their photograph published, it is best to respect their wishes.

 If the photograph is taken in a private place, or, for instance, from a street looking inside, and the subject has a reasonable expectation of privacy, you do need their permission.